twrecked/hass-virtual/README.md

 ## Installation

-### HACS [COMING SOON!]
+### HACS
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)
-Virtual is going to be part of the default HACS store.
+Virtual is part of the default HACS store.
 If you're not interested in development branches this is the easiest way to install.

 ### From Script
 Run the install script.
 Run it once to make sure the operations look sane and run it a second time with the `go` parameter to do the actual work.
 If you update just rerun the script, it will overwrite all installed files.